 Our curriculum emphasizes the sociocultural facets, or social geology, inherent specifically in hazards-related work and broadly in the fields of geological sciences and engineering.
-Unique opportunities for global study are available in developing countries through the Peace Corps Master’s International Program, and in Italy and France through INVOGE, our international dual-degree program.
+Unique opportunities for global study are available in Italy and France through INVOGE, our international dual-degree program.

 Our graduate program is flexible, accommodating students’ individual goals and affording specialization for myriad careers in the earth sciences, geophysics, and geological engineering.